jbach197/01-Node-Ecosystem2/README.md

 if either argument is a non-number the function should return null else return the sum of the 2 numbers
-The sub method should have 2 parameters (airty of two) if either argument is a non-number the function should return nul
+The sub method should have 2 parameters (airty of two) if either argument is a non-number the function should return nu

 ## Testing
 Test each method for proper use (invoked with number arguments)

 Test each method for inproper use (invoked with one or more non-number arguments)

+## Credits
+None.